 Watch the video

-The Senoufos, the name given to them by French settlers, are mostly composed of farmers who have dispersed between Mali, Côte d'Ivoire, and Burkina Faso.
-Councils of elders, led by an elected chief, administer the Senoufo villages.
+The Senoufos, the name given to them by French settlers, are mainly made up of farmers who have dispersed between Mali, Côte d'Ivoire, and Burkina Faso.
+The councils of elders, led by an elected chief, administer the senoufo villages.
 Governed by matrilineal traditions, they are composed of clusters of dwellings named katiolo .
-Each of them has its own association Poro which initiates young boys from the age of seven in a succession of three cycles lasting seven years.
+Each of them has its own association Poro which introduces young boys from the age of seven into a succession of three cycles lasting seven years.
 They gather in a sacred enclosure called sinzanga located near the village, among the trees.
-At the time of the death of one of the members of the Poro, statues named pombibele were exhibited.
-Although exclusively male, the Poro society actually pays homage through these statues to the supposed founder of the sinzanga The female society sandogo manages divination in order to appease the bush spirits, and also has statues.
-The statues deble , used by the diviners, represent bush spirits in human form.
-These spirits receive offerings in exchange for their protection from all kinds of plagues.
+At the time of the death of one of the members of the Poro, the statues named pombibele were exhibited.
+Although exclusively male, Poro actually pays tribute with these statues to the supposed founder of the sinzanga The women's society sandogo manages divination to appease the spirits of the bush, and also has statues.
+The statues deble , used by soothsayers, depict spirits of the bush in a human form.
+These spirits receive offerings in exchange for their protection from any kind of plague.

 This item is sold with its certificate of authenticity

 You could also be interested by these items